Saint Walker: Publication history

-Character history
+Fictional character biography

-Walker is a priest living on the planet of Astonia with a wife and two children.
+Bro'dee Walker is a priest living on the planet of Astonia with a wife and two children.
 Astonia is doomed, as its ancient sun is dying.
-Saint Walker manages to calm his despairing people and give them hope in the face of extinction, which causes a power ring to choose him as a member of the Blue Lantern Corps, stating that he "has the ability to instill great hope".
-With his ring, he sets his sun's age back 8.9 billion years, thereby saving his home planet.
+Walker manages to calm his despairing people and give them hope in the face of extinction.
+A power ring chooses him to become a member of the Blue Lantern Corps, stating that he "has the ability to instill great hope".
+With his ring, Walker sets his sun's age back 8.9 billion years, thereby saving Astonia.

-Saint Walker and his fellow Blue Lanterns are first introduced in the midst of the Final Crisis event as part of the build-up to the Blackest Night storyline.
+Saint Walker and his fellow Blue Lanterns are introduced during the Final Crisis event as part of the build-up to the Blackest Night storyline.
 During the Final Crisis, Hal Jordan and John Stewart of the Green Lantern Corps are ambushed by the Red Lantern Corps, who take the rogue former Green Lantern Sinestro from their custody.
 Jordan is injured during the conflict, and his wounds are healed when he first comes into contact with Saint Walker.

 In the Blackest Night storyline, having joined Hal Jordan's and Indigo-1's efforts to rally one member of each Corps to attempt to destroy the Black Lantern power battery, Saint Walker agrees to use his power ring to ease Larfleeze's hunger while they work together.
 When deputizing an Earth hero to assist in the current crisis until the rest of the Blue Lantern Corps can arrive, Walker's ring selects Barry Allen as a temporary Blue Lantern.
 After Nekron is defeated, Walker works with Carol Ferris to heal Mera of the influence of her red power ring.

-In Justice League of America (vol. 2) #55 (2011), the character joins the titular team in battling Eclipso, and attempts to assist the resurrected Hank Henshaw against Doomsday on Batman's orders.
+In Justice League of America (vol. 2) #55 (2011), Saint Walker joins the titular team in battling Eclipso and attempts to assist the resurrected Hank Henshaw against Doomsday on Batman's orders.

 In the War of the Green Lanterns storyline, Saint Walker and the rest of the New Guardians make their way to the planet Ryut.
-Krona and the Emotional Entities are nowhere to be found but the group does come upon the Book of the Black.
+Krona and the emotional entities are nowhere to be found but the group does come upon the Book of the Black.
 When former Sinestro Corps member Lyssa Drak appears, she quickly subdues the New Guardians, trapping all but Hal in the Book of the Black.
 Hal escapes with the rings of the New Guardians, later passing Walker's ring on to Kyle Rayner when Krona infects the Central Power Battery with Parallax to bring the Green Lantern Corps under his influence.
-In the final battle Saint Walker is freed from the book by Kyle, his blue ring returns to him and the Guardians of the Universe then teleport him back to Odym.
-Afterwards, Saint Walker returns to Oa to restore Ganthet's missing hand.
+In the final battle, Walker is freed from the book by Kyle.
+His blue ring returns to him and the Guardians of the Universe return him to Odym.